-Before requesting a scan, please consult our list of textbooks that are currently available online:
+Before requesting a scan, please consult our list of textbooks that are currently available online located above.

 Before instructors place a request for scanning, we ask that they explore all other available options.
 The library is continuing to list our reserves textbooks with links to the online versions where available.
 However, we realize that alternate options may not always be available.